k911/elektryczny/README.md

 	`<phpBB>/styles/elektryczny/`
 3. Run
 	`npm install`
-4. (optional) if you have not install gulp globally or you are not sure enter:
-	`npm install --global gulp`
-5. Then
+4. Then
-	`gulp init` or `npm run init`
+	`npm run compile`
-6. If no errors occured, theme should be ready to use.
+5. If no errors occured, theme should be ready to use.

 ## Edit